Contact:

 Mineral construction and demolition waste: pathways to landfill or recycling

 Deconstruction typically generates concrete, masonry, asphalt, soil, and components that may be contaminated with hazardous substances.
 The aim is to maximize material recovery and to landfill only unavoidable residual fractions.
 This is achieved through selective separation, clean processing by material type, and the targeted use of suitable methods.
+Substances such as PAHs in tar-containing layers, sulfates, chlorides, or heavy metals may limit recyclability and influence the applicable landfill class.

 Selective deconstruction instead of mixed demolition

 Wherever possible, construction materials are separated directly at the structure.
 Concrete crushers from Darda GmbH enable controlled removal of concrete while simultaneously exposing the reinforcement.
 Rock and concrete splitters create defined separation joints in massive concrete or natural stone without impact and with very low vibrations.
 This reduces secondary damage, facilitates sorting of concrete, steel, and embedded items, and improves material quality for crushing, screening, and reuse.
+These methods support low-disturbance dismantling in confined or sensitive environments.

 Pretreatment and processing